earthlab/hub-ops/docs/source/day-to-day.rst

 does use some resources (like disk space) that will only be reclaimed once the hub has been turned off.

-Currently this is a manual process and requires you to have `kubectl` installed on your computer.
+Currently this is a manual process and requires you to have :code:`kubectl` and :code:`helm` installed on your computer (see :ref:`google-cloud` and :ref:`helm`).
 The reasoning is that removing a hub involves deleting user data, which might be catastrophic!
 So think about what you are doing and wait for a quiet moment.
 A few extra days of paying for storage is going to be a lot cheaper than trying to recreate data or code you deleted by accident.

 The first step in removing a hub is to turn it off.
-To do this edit `.travis.yml` to remove the commands like `python ./deploy.py --build --push --deploy <hubname>` that are in charge of deploying your hub.
+To do this edit :code:`.travis.yml` to remove the commands like :code:`python ./deploy.py --build --push --deploy <hubname>` that are in charge of deploying your hub.
 There should be two commands for your hub that look similar.
-One in the `script` section and one in the `before_deploy` section.
+One in the :code:`script` section and one in the :code:`before_deploy` section.
 Remove both of them, create a PR, and merge that PR.
 Wait for travis to deploy your changes before moving on.